SecZetta/integrations/bitsight/README.md

 Attribute | bitsight_full_vendor_risk_assessment_complete | Risk Assessment Complete | Flag showing if a full assessment has been performed | Yes
 Form | bitsight_details_form | BitSight Details | Simple form to show the above attributes | N/A

-In order for the `BitSight Details` form to show up make sure you add it to the Vendors Profile Page.
-In the **Admin** dashboard, navigate to **Templates**, then select **Pages**.
+In order for the `BitSight Details` form to show up make sure you add it to the Vendors Profile Page:

+* In the **Admin** dashboard, navigate to **Templates**, then select **Pages**.
 At the top of the page, switch over to the **Profiles** tab.
 Select your ***Vendor*** profile page and add the BitSight form wherever you need it.

 ### Integration Script

+Once you've imported the above `init-bitsight.json` file you can now start focusing on the integration script.
 On lines 8 - 15 of the [sync-bitsight-risk-ratings.rb](sync-bitsight-risk-ratings.rb) script, will be the only change you need to make to the script itself.
+Update the four variables below to match your environment

 ```ruby
 # Your NEProfile API Token